andrinr/gpu-load-balance/README.md

 ## Open questions
 - Should we use uint4 for shared memory?
+  - check again
 - Why does warp occupancy erode over time?
+-
 - Why even "mitigate" first two threads if iterating over certain number of elements anyways?
 - Can we reduce unused warps by reducing number of threads in partially used blocks?
 - What happens to threads in warp when we call syncthreads?
-- What about the improved binary cut algorithm, keep or nah?
+- What about the improved binary cut algorithm, keep or nah? illinois method.
+Root finding
 -
 -